E4-Computer-Engineering/clustering-mis/README.md

 Make sure to have a working MPI installation available.
 Its include path should either be added to `$INCLUDE` or `$MPI_INC`.

 The code can be compiled using `make`.
-The newly built executable will be under the build/bin directory.
+Relevant executables will be under the build/bin directory.

+### Clustering

-The code can be run as follows:
+The clustering executable can be run as follows:

 ```bash
 mpirun -n 3 build/bin/clustering data/input/cluster_points_article.csv